How The Physical Symptoms of These Chronic Conditions Are Created

 Exhaustion from Sleep Problems

 Several studies have shown that insomniacs cannot get to sleep mainly because they are worrying about something, even if they are very tired.
 Studies also show that the amygdala is partly responsible for keeping people awake at night due to unconscious stress.
-ME/CFS/FMS patients have the same problem: Their minds are constantly being bombarded by thoughts telling them that there is an ever present danger that is unresolved, and so they find it difficult to get to or stay asleep.
+Chronic illness patients have the same problem: Their minds are constantly being bombarded by thoughts telling them that there is an ever present danger that is unresolved, and so they find it difficult to get to or stay asleep.

 When a mind and body is tense, sleep is interrupted and fragmented during the night.
 Studies have shown that interrupted sleep causes further aches and fatigue the next day.
 Overall, a prolonged stress response causing an interrupted sleep has adverse reactions on the body clock, and indeed some studies have shown a mismatch between temperature rhythms and melatonin secretion in patients.
 The mismatches in patients have been shown to be very similar to those suffering from stress and sleep deprivation, as well as PTSD.